cyberbotics/webots/docs/guide/supervisor-programming.md

 The following [Supervisor](../reference/supervisor.md) code shows how to keep track of a single robot, but this can easily be transposed to an arbitrary number of robots.
 This example code finds a `WbNodeRef` that corresponds to the robot node and then a `WbFieldRef` that corresponds to the robot's `translation` field.
-At each iteration it reads and prints the field's values.
+At each iteration it reads and prints the field's `values`.

 %tab-component "language"
 %tab "C"